Dangarsleigh War Memorial

-Dangarsleigh War Memorial is a heritage-listed World War I memorial at 755 Dangarsleigh Road, Dangarsleigh, Armidale Regional Council, New South Wales, Australia.
+Dangarsleigh War Memorial is a heritage-listed World War I memorial at 755 Dangarsleigh Road, Dangarsleigh in the New England region of New South Wales, Australia.
 It was designed by Alfred Haroldston Perrott (Senior) and built from 1920 to 1921 by Mark Roberts.
 The property is owned by the Armidale Regional Council.
 It was added to the New South Wales State Heritage Register on 20 May 2016.

 History

 The news of the outbreak of war between Britain and Germany in 1914 was received with great enthusiasm in Australia and an overwhelming number of volunteers enlisted to provide allied support in the conflict.
 With a population of less than five million people, over 400,000 Australian men enlisted and were sent to war with great fanfare and support from a proud Australian community.

 It was not long before the impact of the Great War was felt at home.
 With so many men overseas and the loss of life growing with each day, the physical and financial burden on the shoulders of Australian families grew heavier.
 By the end of the war, and calculated by head of population, Australia had suffered a higher casualty rate than any other allied nation.

 Adding to the grief of the Australian community was the absence of the bodies of those who had perished.
 Within months of the war breaking out, Britain repatriated the first (and the last) body back to Australia - that of Major-General Sir William Throsby Bridges.
 As Britain had decided not to return other bodies to Australia, the laying of Major-General Bridges to rest in the nation's capital was an event that became a substitute funeral for each Australian soldier that had fallen on foreign soil during the war.
 All other Australian soldiers killed in battle were buried in the country in which they died.

 Without the physical remains of their loved ones, the Australian community sought alternative ways to process their losses and articulate their grief and war memorials became a popular form of public commemoration.
 Memorials were a physical expression of the grief of the Australian community but they were also monuments that expressed the community's pride and gratitude for the heroic efforts shown by their men.
 They were to be dignified structures, suited to the purpose of commemoration and appropriate in expression.
 Memorials were not to glorify war or be sentimental in character but rather were to be worthy of representing the men killed in action and for their courageous efforts fighting in the Great War.
 War memorials provided a public outlet for mourning and helped to close the geographical gap between those buried overseas and their bereaved families at home.